 Set yourself up for the teaching period

-Take the opportunity to get yourself organised before classes begin.
+Take the opportunity to get yourself organised before teaching begins.
 When your unit is live, you will have access to the syllabus of the unit as well as your assignments and their due dates.
 Our best advice would be to put all of these dates into your calendar or diary to begin with, as well as little reminders a week or two ahead of them to ensure that you set aside extra time to work on them.

 It is also a great idea to set up a good filing system before the teaching period, including folders for each unit with documents for notes and assignments.
 Don’t forget to find a good place to back these up as well, like an external hard drive or an online storage site such as Dropbox or Google Drive.